hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialCondition-intro.md

 Condition.code.text holds a short description or evaluation of the condition including how serious it is.
 The attribute is mandatory for the home nursing context.
 The attribute should only be changed, if the condition significatly changes e.g. a pressure ulcer that is significantly worse or better.
 All other text descriptions and notes should be placed in Condition.note.text.
 For most use cases, it is important that notes explicitely state the author in Condition.note.author.
 Special care should be taken if you want to explicitely state the source of the information, as it is explicitely done in FFB for 'activity and participation conditions'.
 It is recommended that 'information from the citizen', 'information from others' and 'employee evaluation'(sagsbehandlers bemærkning) are documented using three separate Condition.note.text and with the correct associated code in Condition.note:extension.matterOfInterestInformer.
 The employee evaluation should be documented in short form in Condition.code.text.

 Condition.extension:dueTo is the reason for the condition, which is an optional attribute in FSIII.
-It references either KLCommonCareSocialCondition or KLCommonCrossSectorCondition.
+It references either KLCommonCareSocialCondition or KLCommonCareSocialFocusCondition.

 Condition follow-up is documented using Condition.extension:followUpEncounter, which points to a future encounter, with Encounter.type= "opfølgning".

 Condition.evidence.detail may hold a reference to both KLCommonCareSocialMatterOfInterest and KLCommonCareSocialEvaluation.
 Associated KLCommonCareSocialEvaluations are previous follow-up results.
 Associated KLCommonCareSocialMatterOfInterest's are information about the citizen recorded under the headings defined by FFB Themes, Areas (FSIII områder), which are related to this specific condition.
 E.g. if the condition is "J3.4 - Færden i forskellige omgivelser" then there might be associated information recorded as a KLCommonCareSocialMatterOfInterest within the code "J3 - Mobilitet".

 Conditions may have several different versions.
 Those that are important from a municipality viewpoint may be followed using the extension:EventHistory.

+Condition.extension:conditionLastAssertedDate holds information about the last date a condition was confirmed valid in its current state.
+Eg. with its current clinical- and verification status, and severity.
+In municipalities, this is often the date of the last performed follow-up, given that the follow-up has included an active evaluation of this particular condition.
+Note that the condition need not have changed (e.g. severity or status) to have a new conditionLastAssertedDate

 ### Conversions between Danish information model and FHIR-profile